diaamants/diaamants/README.md

 - 👋 Hi, I’m @diaamants but you can call me Dia.
-- 👀 I’m interested in improving my skills in front end web development.
+- 👀 I’m interested in improving my skills in frontend development.
 - 🌱 I’m currently learning JAVASCRIPT & REACT JS.
 - 📫 How to reach me: brnova.diana@gmail.com or https://www.instagram.com/diaa.mant